 She returns every second day like she would do with a partner.
 Later on the male will come back to molt sitting next to his chicks which he unfortunately can’t feed.
-In this situation we do give a helping hand supplement feeding when she’s away and if the male comes back to molt we take the chicks into the rehab garden to build them up to a good weight to go to sea.
+In this situation we do give a helping hand supplement feeding when she’s away, and if the male comes back to molt, we take the chicks into the rehab garden to build them up to a good weight so they are ready to go to sea.

 There are a few more Little blues and White flippered penguin couples but they don’t seem to double clutch like nesting box F34, possibly because F34 is a female Little blue and the other couples might be male Little blues with female White flippered, it’s hard to tell.

 White flippered penguins are still considered to be an endangered species.
-Their strong holds are Motunau Island off the coast of Canterbury and Pohatu bay on Banks peninsula which have the largest colonies.
-They are found spread out in smaller colonies all around Banks peninsula and are now growing in some areas which are part of the Wildside conservation project.
+Their strong holds are Motunau Island off the coast of Canterbury and Pohatu bay on Banks peninsula, both of which have the largest colonies.
+They are found spread out in smaller colonies all around Banks peninsula however, and are now growing in some areas which are part of the Wildside conservation project.

-Motunau Island has a colony of 2500 pairs and many other endangered species living there from sea birds to native plants.
-The island is restricted for only researchers with a special Department of Conservation permit to enter as the habitat is very sensitive with penguins’ burrows honey combing the whole tiny island.
+Motunau Island has a colony of 2500 pairs and many other endangered species living there, from sea birds to native plants.
+The island is restricted to only researchers with a special Department of Conservation permit to enter, as the habitat is very sensitive with penguins’ burrows honey combing the whole tiny island.
 The island is also predator free due to intensive conservation work.

 Pohatu is a small south-eastern bay of Banks peninsula and is privately owned where the land owners started penguin conservation 40 years ago.
 The main goal being to keep the area predator free and provide nesting opportunities for a stable breeding colony.
 Later branching out into penguin rehabilitation, forest restoration and penguin tours under Pohatu penguins.

 Pohatu has 1,250 breeding pairs and is the largest White flippered penguin colony found on mainland New Zealand.
-Due to being on the mainland keeping the predators out is the hardest part but the Pohatu colony keeps growing and the conservation effort inspired the amazing Wildside project.
+Due to being on the mainland keeping the predators out is the hardest part of the work, but the Pohatu colony keeps growing, and the conservation effort has inspired the amazing Wildside project.

 People are also restricted here as the colony is nesting on private property.
 Tourism to see penguins is guided in small groups, keeping human impact on penguins minimal and also funding the Pohatu conservation project.